Issue Deep Dive

 ODA Spending

-Italy spent US$392 million of its ODA on education in 2021, or 6% of its total ODA, less than the 9% DAC average.
-Italy was the 6th-largest DAC donor to education in 2021 and the 19th-largest in terms of relative share, indicating that this sector is a lower priority for Italy than for other DAC donors.
+Italy spent US$440 million of its ODA on education in 2023, or 8% of its total ODA.
+Italy was the 6th largest DAC donor to education in 2023 and the 15th largest in terms of relative share.

 Bilateral Spending